The Provost's Committee for Advising

 • Provide an environment that promotes opportunities for communication and support that fosters collaboration amongst units.

-The PCA is administered through the Office of Advising Strategies and under the direction of the Director of Advising Strategies.
+While the PCA is administered through the Office of Advising Strategies and chaired by the Director of Advising Strategies, the

 A Brief History of PCA

-The Provost’s Committee for Advising (PCA) was founded in 2005 by Stephanie Hands, Michelle Steiner, and Jennifer Gomez-Chavez, and was an overarching committee charged to enhance University-wide advising practices for the betterment of the student experience, and to provide advisors with professional development opportunities.
-The committee was instrumental in affecting change in the University and providing a platform for collaboration across academic affairs, student affairs, and athletics.
+The Provost’s Committee for Advising (PCA) was founded in 2005 by Stephanie Hands, Michelle Steiner, and Jennifer Gomez-Chavez.
+It was an overarching committee charged to enhance University-wide advising practices for the betterment of the student experience and to provide advisors with professional development opportunities.
+The committee is instrumental in affecting change in the University and providing a platform for collaboration across academic affairs, student affairs, and athletics through shared vision and cooperative workgroups.